isaackchun/NounLink/README.md

 !used

-This bot is currently not finished and have more features to be added
+This bot is not finished yet